dflook/terraform-github-actions/terraform-remote-state/README.md

 This is one of a suite of terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

 Retrieves the root-level outputs from a terraform remote state.
-Only primitive types (string, bool, number) can be retrieved.

 ## Inputs